 The opioid epidemic has taken a heavy toll on women’s lives.
-From 1999 to 2016, opioid deaths among women have gone up 583 percent compared to men, which have gone up 404% (according to Women’s Health Research at Yale).
+From 1999 to 2016, opioid deaths among women have gone up 583% compared to men, which have gone up 404% (according to Women’s Health Research at Yale).
 But why?
 Research suggests that women are more sensitive to pain and have more chronic pain than men, making it more likely for them to become addicted to pain pills and other opioids.

 For some, addiction starts as early as during childbirth.
 A study showed that women were more likely to become addicted to opioids after being prescribed them to treat pain associated with either vaginal or cesarean childbirth.
 Unfortunately, doctors over-prescribe the medication.
 Opioids have been increasingly prescribed to women for things such as headaches, even when there was no benefit indicated.
 This has contributed to the current opioid epidemic.

 Why Older Women Easily Become Addicted to Pain Pills

 A growing number of Baby Boomer women are now addicted to opioids.
 One contributing factor is an increased access to opioids from doctors prescribing for pain or illnesses related to aging.

 Chronic or strong pain is usually handled with strong opioids such as Percocet, Oxycontin, or Vicodin.
 Unfortunately, most doctors do not consider possible addiction in their older patients because there is a perception that aches and pains are a normal part of the aging process.
 Another factor is attributable to life changes, either divorce, death of a spouse, or an empty nest that can lead to social withdrawal or feelings of isolation.
 Emotional pain is often a precursor to “self-medicate” against those difficult feelings.
 Retirement can also cause anxiety and stress, triggering a desire to self-medicate.
 As older women approach these transitions in life, family members need to be more actively aware of any mood or behavioral changes that could indicate drug addiction.